A Guide to Navigating the Insurance Claim Process

 Insurance policies can be complex, but understanding your coverage is crucial.
 Take time to:

-Carefully review your policy, particularly the declarations page, loss of use benefits and coverage limits.
+- Carefully review your policy, particularly the declarations page and coverage limits.

-Understand your right to choose repair contractors and replacement options.
-For example, you can choose to rebuild in another location and still receive full replacement cost benefits.
+- Understand your right to choose repair contractors and replacement options.

-Consider contacting an experienced attorney for advice before signing any “release” or “waiver” forms.
+- Do not sign any “release” or “waiver” forms without getting advice from an experienced attorney.
 Your policy does not require you to sign away any legal rights in order to get paid fairly for a covered loss.

 Working with Insurance Adjusters